hathawayj/gitandgithub/readme.md

 _It signals that you are a programmer as well as an analyst._

-> Github is our version control and we have everything on Github.
+> Github is our version control, and we have everything on Github.
 Definitely having strong git experience is very helpful.
 The way my team is using it is through forking.
 We fork the main file and then pull from and to it to update the code.
 >
 > Keaton Sant, Data Scientist at John Deere